hbdcaulfield/GGJ/README.md

 Install Instructions:
-Windows:

 Unzip the "PantherIT.zip" file, and open the new folder.
 Then run the exe!
 Enjoy!

-MacOS: